Group Cache Data: An Overview

-When to Use Groups
+When to Use Groups?

-Lets assume a scenario, in which there is a large number of customers for a particular company and the user wants to categorize the customers according to the revenue generated.
-For example, the first category must add the customers whose revenue generated was above $1000, to the cache as "Important Customers".
+Let's assume a scenario where you have a significant amount of customers in your company, and you want to categorize the customers according to the revenue generated.
+For instance, the first category should add all those customers whose generated revenue is above $1000 as Important Customers to the cache.

 The table below is an illustration of the above scenario.

 Why Use Groups?

 Groups improve efficiency and provide the user with ease of fetching or removing data based on logical categories.
 When the cached data is grouped according to certain rational criteria, the time to search the data falling under the same criteria significantly reduces.
 Hence, grouping yields faster search results improving your application scalability.

 Moreover, using groups to cache frequently accessed data falling under specific search criteria saves the cost of searching the database every time.

 One - level hierarchy: There is no further level of hierarchy after the group.
 Cache items can be logically separated by a single group only.

 String DataType: Groups can only be of string data type.

 No Overlapping: Groups do not overlap and hold distinct names.